Skip to content

 Abstract

 Across Asia, and beyond, religions have historically transcended territorial boundaries, reshaped identities, knowledge systems, as well as cultural landscapes.
-The papers of this panel examine a diverse set of religious movements and exchanges through the lenses of migration, maritime net-works, imperial politics, and material culture.
+The papers of this panel examine a diverse set of religious movements and exchanges through the lenses of migration, maritime networks, imperial politics, and material culture.
 Dickson Mangsatabam investigates the formation of Pangal Muslim identity in pre-colonial Manipur, revealing how religious minorities integrated into regional power structures.
-Omer Awass examines the evolving dynamics of Islamic epistemic communities across the Indian Ocean, highlighting shift-ing relationships between individuals, institutions, and sacred knowledge.
-Juliette Lecorney cri-tiques the India-centric lens of Cambodian religious historiography, advocating a trans-regional ap-proach that includes Chinese and maritime influences in the transmission of Buddhism and Tantric traditions.
-Finally, Susan Thomas traces the water-mediated religious history of Malabar’s Syrian Christians, using a “water turn” methodology to foreground religion’s embeddedness in material and emotional landscapes.
-Together, these papers emphasize the mobility and adaptability of religious traditions and challenge monolithic narratives by foregrounding local agency, cross-cultural networks, and multi-scalar in-teractions in the making of transnational religious worlds.
+Omer Awass examines the evolving dynamics of Islamic epistemic communities across the Indian Ocean, highlighting shifting relationships between individuals, institutions, and sacred knowledge.
+Juliette Lecorney critiques the India-centric lens of Cambodian religious historiography, advocating a trans-regional approach that includes Chinese and maritime influences in the transmission of Buddhism and Tantric traditions.
+Finally, Susan Thomas and Meenu Rabecca Rabecca trace the water-mediated religious history of Malabar’s Syrian Christians, using a “water turn” methodology to foreground religion’s embeddedness in material and emotional landscapes.
+Chia Ning compares the meaning of the number 9 in the Chinese, Maya and Mongolian civilizations.
+Together, these papers emphasize the mobility and adaptability of religious traditions and challenge monolithic narratives by foregrounding local agency, cross-cultural networks, and multi-scalar interactions in the making of transnational religious worlds.

 Comparativ Logo